pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/7_header_image_overlay.md

 ![Image of the header-image module online](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/7_header_image_online.png)

 The header is a slightly more complex module.
-It allows for the displaying of two images, one for mobile, one for desktop resolutions (as this may work better than trying to make just one image fit such different screen sizes), though this is not mandatory.
+It allows for the displaying of two background images, one for mobile, one for desktop resolutions (as this may work better than trying to make just one image fit such different screen sizes), though this is not mandatory.

+The background can also be a 16:9 (and 9:16 for mobile) video (from vimeo only, as they allow removal of UI elements with their embedded videos).

 Additionally, another image can be uploaded to be displayed on top of the background images, such as a company logo.
 The overlay-image's position can be customised deeply.